New Jersey Criminal Defense Lawyers

 We will thoroughly research your case and present the strongest argument possible on your behalf.
 We never lose sight of the fact that your future is on the line.
 We are your advocates, every step of the way.

-Contact an experienced criminal defense lawyer by calling our offices in Northfield, Atlantic City, Cape May Court House or Wildwood at 800-508-9786.
+Get help from our experienced criminal defense lawyers by calling the Law Offices of John J. Zarych in Northfield, Atlantic City, Cape May Court House or Wildwood at (609) 616-4956.

 We also serve Mays Landing, Toms River, Bridgeton, Brigantine, Ventnor, Egg Harbor City, Hammonton, Buena Vista Township, Hamilton Township, Galloway Township, Camden, Mount Holly, Salem and Vineland.